 My online course will offer video and written content for beginners that describes in detail how to frame landscape photographs for greater visual impact.

-Your direction sets the tone for how you’ll create an online course specifically for the audience and topic you've landed on.
-You can get into more detail with your direction.
+As you can see, the direction sets the tone for how you’ll create an online course specifically for the audience and topic you've landed on.
+Feel free to expand on your direction here too.
 Add information about your core audience’s demographics, experience level, and available equipment.
 The more detail you use, the sharper your vision becomes.

-An article in Adweek offers several more tips for branding your online course with a topic and specific direction:
+brand your online course with a topic and specific direction.

 This is also a good time to think about branding your content visually.
 If you don’t have access to stock photography or high-end image-editing software, use free resources.

-If you’re thinking about creating an online learning library, you might already produce content for the web.
-Your existing content can serve as a treasure trove of useful data.
+If you’re thinking about creating an online learning library, don’t look further than the content you might already produce for the web.
+Your existing content can serve as a treasure trove of valuable data!

-Using a data and measurement tool like Google Analytics to identify your best-performing content.
-How do people find that content?
-How long do they stay on the page?
-What’s your average bounce rate?
-Which content topics tend to garner the most traffic and conversions?
-All these data points can help you refine the content you create for your lessons and give you a roadmap for how to create an online course that’s successful right out the gate.
+Use a data and measurement tool like Google Analytics to identify your best-performing content.
+From traffic metrics to conversion rates, it will have all the available page metrics you’ll need to refine your content for your lessons and give you a roadmap for how to create an online course that’s successful right out the gate.

-On the other hand, maybe you haven’t ever blogged or created online content before.
-There’s still hope!
+On the other hand, maybe you've never blogged or created online content before.
+That’s okay!

-Instead of mining your own content, look at other people’s content in the same niche as yours.
+Instead of mining your own content, look at other people’s content in the same niche as yours for direction.

 You can also use other sources to identify content in which your target audience might be interested:

-Here, I searched “landscape photography” on BuzzSumo.
+Here, we searched “landscape photography” on BuzzSumo.
 You can search any keyword related to your online course.